WazirX Price Hits $0.11 on Major Exchanges (WRX)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-WazirX’s genesis date was January 21st, 2020.
+WazirX’s launch date was January 21st, 2020.
 WazirX’s total supply is 962,646,669 coins and its circulating supply is 381,856,872 coins.
+The official website for WazirX is wazirx.com.
+The official message board for WazirX is medium.com/@wazirx.
 WazirX’s official Twitter account is @wazirxindia and its Facebook page is accessible here.
-WazirX’s official message board is medium.com/@wazirx.
-WazirX’s official website is wazirx.com.

 It is usually not currently possible to purchase alternative cryptocurrencies such as WazirX directly using U.S. dollars.
-Investors seeking to acquire WazirX should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors seeking to trade WazirX should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase WazirX using one of the exchanges listed above.

 Receive News & Updates for WazirX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WazirX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.